erebos12/system_design/microservices/readme.md

   - for instance more users are searching products but they don't buy more, so no scaling in payment needed
 - Technology agnostic approach
   - tech teams should be able to use different tech-stacks for their services
-  - this is the foundation for tecnical *innovation*
+  - this is the foundation for *technical innovation*

 ## Bounded Context